gebruikersnaam1/dev-6/readme.md

 ﻿# DEV 6 A

-This algorithms where developed in order to understand the course I was following.
+This code contains algorithms where developed in order to understand the course I was following.

 ## Getting Started